-b.
-Both Specialty Assist and team doctors need to agree on the course of action and Specialty Assist will sign off on the disposition of the athlete.

-For teams traveling without team medical support, they may need to consult with the team's medical advisor in Canada.

-- 3) When considering travel arrangements for repatriation/return to Canada, great care needs to be taken in making these arrangements. - a.
-First class/Business class bookings must only be used where there is medical necessity, not convenience factors. - b.
+- b.
+Both the SAIP provider and team doctors need to agree on the course of action and the SAIP provider will sign off on the disposition of the athlete. - For teams traveling without team medical support, they may need to consult with the team's medical advisor in Canada. - When considering travel arrangements for repatriation/return to Canada, great care needs to be taken in making these arrangements. - a.
+First class/Business class bookings can only be used where there is medical necessity as determined between the SAIP provider, treating facility and team medical doctor, not convenience factors. - b.
 Often waiting a few extra days to make travel arrangements can produce significant travel cost savings. - c.
 Teams must try to utilize their return or re-issued ticketing and wherever possible obtain proper travel credits. - d.
 Often payment of ticket change fees, etc. can be cheaper than booking a new fare. - e.
-Specialty Assist can work with the teams travel desk/travel agent to find the most suitable and most cost effective option, without compromising the medical needs of the athlete. - 4) Escorts accompanying an injured athlete on a return to Canada should only be used where medically necessary and approved by Specialty Assist/treating doctors and team doctor. - 5) An athlete who has suffered suspected trauma such as concussion; ACL/fractures; etc should not continue to travel with the team unless properly evaluated and assessed by medical professionals.
-Athletes should not self diagnose.
+The SAIP provider can work with the teams travel desk/travel agent to find the most suitable and most cost effective option, without compromising the medical needs of the athlete. - 4) Escorts accompanying an injured athlete on a return to Canada can only be used where medically necessary and approved by the SAIP provider/treating doctors and team doctor. - 5) An athlete who has suffered suspected trauma such as concussion; ACL/fractures; etc should not continue to travel with the team unless properly evaluated and assessed by medical professionals.
+Athletes must not self diagnose.